-Courses are offered in a carousel format that repeats every 14 months.
+Courses are offered in a carousel format^{} that repeats every 14 months.
 There are two sessions each semester and a typical session offers four core courses and a minimum of two electives.
 Sessions begin six times a year or every seven weeks, allowing for several times during the year to begin the program.

-The carousel is subject to change at any time.
+The carousel and course offerings are subject to change at any time.
 The program will notify you when any changes are made.